erroronline1/caro/readme.md

 * [indexedDB](https://github.com/jakearchibald/idb)

 # open tasks
+* authorize components and forms
+    * signature from qm, ceo, supervisor by unit
+    * released only if all signatures are provided
+    * request via message (qm, ceo, supervisor by unit)
+    * add to permissions (qm, ceo)
+* update component and form editor for correct selection list (having ids)
 * import data from other cases, warn about identifier!
 * view other forms (e.g. instructions, modal? prevent filling out)
 * user manual